MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/add-additional-profile-fields-for-user-information.md

 8. Once you have added the fields, click on **Publish**.
 You’ll be asked to confirm by typing Publish again.

 > [!CAUTION]
-> Ensure you click on Publish.
+> * Ensure you click on Publish.
 Otherwise, the changes you made will be lost.
+> * Note that, while making any change in existing profile field data, this could impact learner association with smart group (if present)

 ## Add Privacy Terms and Conditions